collindching/finance-explorations/README.md

 - What is an ideal portfolio for someone who doesn't need their money for ~7-8 years?
 - Ideal portfolio allocation each year?
 - What is the greatest delta between a stock that I sold and what it is worth now?
+- Should I buy a home or rent?

 # Content